From Solo Tool to Team Infrastructure: Scaling Gluon for Production

 - Slow: Making progress but below expected throughput

-- Looping: Repeating similar actions, no progress
+- Looping: Repeating similar actions, no forward movement

 - Stuck: No file changes for five consecutive iterations